helix2301/hackertargetAPI/README.md

 # hackertargetAPI
 This is a command line Python tool that started from the hackertarget.com API I have since then added to it few times.

-I have incorportated many other tools into this since starting it not all use the hackertarget api.
+I have incorporated many other tools into this since starting it, not all use the hackertarget api.

 - DNS Lookup - URL
 - Reverse DNS Lookup - IP Address